HMS Algerine (1895): Royal Navy service

 The ship was laid down at Devonport Dockyard on 25 July 1894 and launched on 6 June 1895.

 Algerine was deployed to the China Station, under Commander Edmond Slade from 1898.
 She was recommissioned at Hong Kong on 15 February 1900 by Commander Robert Hathorn Johnston Stewart, and served in Chinese waters during the Boxer Rebellion.
 In June 1900 Algerine was involved in an attack on the Taku Forts by an international naval force, including contributing to a multi-national landing party, and had six men wounded.
 She also landed a 4-inch gun, and this was used in the capture of Tientsin.
 Commander Rowland Nugent was appointed in command on 1 May 1902.

 Algerine served on the Pacific Station at Esquimalt and on the West Coast of the Canada.
-At the onset of the First World War, Algerine and Shearwater were deployed as part of an international squadron off the coast of Mexico, protecting foreign interests during their civil war.
+At the onset of World War I, Algerine and Shearwater were deployed as part of an international squadron off the coast of Mexico, protecting foreign interests during their civil war.
 Two German cruisers, SMS Leipzig and SMS Nurnberg were reported on the west coast of North America on 4 August 1914 when news of the war broke.
 HMCS Rainbow was ordered south to cover their withdrawal to Esquimalt, with Algerine making contact with Rainbow only on 14 August after having run short on coal.
 They entered Esquimalt on 15 August.
 Following her arrival at Esquimalt, her crew was sent to man HMCS Niobe, and the ship lay unused in harbour for most of the First World War.